Forbidden City: History

 After the establishment of the People's Republic of China in 1949, some damage was done to the Forbidden City as the country was swept up in revolutionary zeal.
-During the Cultural Revolution, however, further destruction was prevented when Premier Zhou Enlai sent an army battalion to guard the city.
+There were multiple plans to demolish the palace complex and reutilize the site; one even involved making it the seat of the new Communist government.
+During the Cultural Revolution, further destruction was prevented when Premier Zhou Enlai sent an army battalion to guard the city.

 The Forbidden City was declared a World Heritage Site in 1987 by UNESCO as the "Imperial Palace of the Ming and Qing Dynasties", due to its significant place in the development of Chinese architecture and culture.

+Puyi, Runqi and Wanrong in the Forbidden City, c.
+1922-1924.

 In the early 21st century, the Palace Museum carried out a sixteen-year restoration project to repair and restore all buildings in the Forbidden City to their pre-1911 state, with the goal that 76% of the palace would be open to the public by 2020.
 As a result of that project, the Shoukang Palace was officially opened to the public in 2013, after initially being displayed in its original state.
 A sculpture museum was opened in the Cining Palace in 2015.
 Also opened in 2015 were the precincts around Cining Palace, the Yanyin Building and the Donghua Gate.

 On 5 November 2024, 100 years was marked since the expulsion of the last Emperor of China, Puyi, from the palace by republican forces, led by Feng Yuxiang.